-A trust is a legal entity that your attorney and you will create, in which you’ll authorize somebody to manage the property and your assets in the trust.
+A trust is a legal entity that your attorney and you will create.
+You’ll authorize somebody to manage your property and your assets in the trust.

 Typically, it comes down to this.
 Oddly enough, the more invulnerable you feel because you have a lot of assets, the more vulnerable you are to a lawsuit.
 And the more vulnerable you feel, because you have debt collectors calling, or you’re living paycheck to paycheck, the less likely you and especially your beneficiaries are to be sued.

-You certainly could be, of course, but if you’re pulling a $37,000 yearly income and your house is underwater, creditors probably aren’t going to pay much attention to you, and probably and hopefully, in the event, your family is targeted, your state would protect the life insurance payout, anyway.
+You certainly could be, of course.
+But if you’re pulling a $37,000 yearly income and your house is underwater, creditors probably aren’t going to pay much attention to you.
+And hopefully, your state would protect the life insurance payout if your family is targeted.

 But, fair or not, if your income statement makes a creditor think of the guy with the monocle on the Monopoly box, watch out.

-With more than 700 insurance companies on the market, you have to option to get quotes from as many as you want.
+With more than 700 insurance companies on the market, you have the option to get quotes from as many as you want.
 This makes buying coverage a drawn-out process.
 The quotes you get for your life insurance could vary wildly depending on the company you contact.

 That’s why we are here to help.
 As independent insurance brokers, we don’t work with one single company.
 We are appointed to work with many carriers.
 This allows us to research the single best policy and most accurate quote for you.

 There are a lot of different factors and technicalities to think about as you browse life insurance quotes.
 Are you wondering about which plan or coverage options are offered in the marketplace?
 Our employees are working tirelessly so you have the best possible plan for you and your family.

-Once you pass away the world we keep turning.
+Once you pass away, the world will keep turning.
 But will your family have a security blanket that life insurance provides?
-Wait any longer and unforeseen circumstances could arise that effect which plan suits your family and what price you will pay.
+Don’t wait any longer.
+Unforeseen circumstances could arise that will effect which plan suits your family and what price you will pay.